cabbottb2s/k8s-demo/slides/presentation.md

 ## Not in Scope (yet)

-Not necessary to be entirely "cloud native", leverage it where it provides greatest benefit.
-That means the APEX (micro)services

 Not considered so far

 * Database
 * AMQ
 * Fusion / Solr / Mongo

 ---